Acceleratio/docs-sqlmanager/troubleshooting/sql-server-connections/report-server-web-service-not-configured.md

 ---
 title: Report Server Web Service is not configured
-description: This article describes what to do if the Report Web Service is not configured.
+description: This article describes what to do when the Report Web Service is not configured.
 author: Petra Filipi
 date: 12/07/2017
 ---